EAL0140 Environmental Performative Architecture and Planning 2025-26

 Lecture - Environmental Performative Architecture and Planning.

-Week 02 - September 09
+Week 02 - September 08

-Design areas presentation – Teams creation and area selection.
+Design area presentation – Teams creation.

-Week 03 - September 16
+Week 03 - September 15

 Digital design - Methods for realizing and editing building massing in Rhino-GH.

 Lecture - Design for Accessibility.
-Metrics used in the course.
+Metrics used in the course

 Performative design for Accessibility 1 – Introduction to Ladybug Tools for GH, microclimate analysis and outdoor thermal comfort analysis with the Universal Thermal Climate Index metric using Ladybug Tools for GH.

-Week 05 - September 30
+Week 05 - September 29

 Digital design - Methods for realizing and editing building massing, floors and windows in Rhino-GH.